 6. Make copies of your documents

 It's a good idea to have copies of useful and important travel documents, in case your bag containing these is lost or stolen.
-Take pictures or screenshots of tickets, confirmation of accommodation and activities, your GHIC or EHIC card, itineraries and so on.
+Take pictures or screenshots of tickets, confirmation of accommodation and activities, your GHIC or EHIC, itineraries and so on.
 Keep these all in one place.
 You could email it to yourself, keep it in a folder on cloud storage, or send them to a trusted friend or family member.
 Or all three.

 This could be especially useful if you need QR codes for entry or confirmation.
 It gives you easy access via your phone - or someone you're travelling with.